 EDPE 4245.
 THEORY AND METHODOLOGY IN THE TEACHING OF ENGLISH IN SECONDARY SCHOOL.
 Three credit hours.
-Three hours of lecture and a minimum fifteen hours minimum of supervised practice per week.
-Prerequisites: authorization of the Director of the Department.
+Three hours of lecture and a minimum fifteen hours minimum laboratory experiences.

 Theoretical and practical approach to the teaching-learning process.
 All aspects related to the teaching of English in secondary school are studied: planning, innovative education and curriculum analysis; basic content in this area of specialization; preparation, adaptation and utilization of resources; methodology, teaching techniques and strategies; fundamentals of measurement and evaluation.
 These contents are integrated on a practical basis.
 All students must complete at least 15 hours of laboratory experiences in public and private schools.
 These experiences will enable students to develop critical, dynamic and creative attitudes toward Puerto Rican educational problems.